jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 * AWS Lambda Functions: [15 minutes](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html)

 So certain complex workflows probably can't be executed by a single function.
 What if you distributed the work between several functions?
 Sure, you can do that, but this introduces more complexity.
-Serverless functions can't be schedule in code.
-If you want to execute a function at some time in the future, you'll probably need to modify some configuration file.
-Even if you manage to nail the scheduling, you'll probably need to bring in a task queue to store data between functions.
+Serverless functions can't be scheduled in code.
+If you want to execute a function at some time in the future, you'll need to modify a configuration file or database.
+And even if you manage to nail the scheduling, you'll probably need to bring in a task queue to store data between functions.

 Trigger.dev handles all that extra complexity for you!

 ## What we're going to Build

-We're going to build a prototype system that helps teachers give career advice to students based on information stored in a Google Sheet.
+We're going to build a proof-of-concept system that helps teachers give career advice to students based on information stored in a Google Sheet.

 ![spreadsheet](./figures/spreadsheet.png)

-You start by putting the student's name, age, and skills/interestes in an open row.
+You start by putting the student's name, age, and skills/interests in an open row.
 When you're ready to get career advice, change the "Trigger" dropdown from "Waiting" to "Get Jobs".
 A few seconds later, you'll get a list of possible careers for the student to consider.

-I'm not claiming this is production ready or anything.
-It can be elaborated and definitely spruced up.
-My main objective was to figure out how to get the necessary parts and pieces to work together.
+There are many ways to make this system more useful, accurate, and visually appealing.
+I'll continue working on it.
+My main objective here was to build something functional.

 ### System Architecture